fdosani/better-interviews/docs/interviewing_options.md

 - Can be done during non work hours allowing candidates more freedom
 - Cheap and quick screening method.
 - Fully automated.
+- Able to equally judges candidates ability to code in a certain time frame

 #### Cons

 - Possibility of candidates plagiarizing work may still exist.
-- Again this could indirectly discriminate against some candidates who do not have the time outside of work (family, children, etc.)
+- Again this could indirectly discriminate against some candidates who do not have the time outside of work (family, children, caregiver, religious commitments etc.)
 - Depending the questions being asked there is no feedback loop in realtime where the candidate can get help if they are unclear about something.
 - Being timed could be stressful for some people.